 I happen to be the only recipient of my late mum's estate and I have everything in my name now, including the my former home in Baglan.
 The Baglan property was put into my name in September.
 I want to move.
 I do know about the CML 6 month 'rule', meaning my property ownership could be treated the same way as if I'd bought the property in September.
 Do I have to wait 6 months to sell?

-The CML handbook instructs conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
-Technically you could be caught by that.
-Some lenders would take a practical view as this clause is chiefly there to capture the purchase and immediately sell or the wholesaling and assigning of properties.
+The Council of Mortgage Lenders’ handbook requires solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+Technically you could be impacted by that.
+How sensible a view lenders take of it, depend on the bank as this provision principally exists to capture the purchase and immediately sell or the flipping of property.

-All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
+All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.